Cheltenham-College/Connect-4-Docs/docs/index.md

 features:
   - title: Game
-    details: A OOP programmed in python.
+    details: A game programmed in python using OOP.
 ---